ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws_access_keys.md

 Default output format [json]: json
 ```

-Replace the value of `Access Key ID`, `Secret Access Key`, `region name` and `output format` with your values.
+Replace the value of `Access Key ID`, `Secret Access Key`, `region name` and `output format` with your unique values.

-After a successful configuration, you will be able to use the AWS CLI and automation tools like Terraform from the terminal.
+After a successful configuration, you will be able to use the AWS CLI and automation tools like [Terraform](../terraform) from the terminal.